ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 ~~~

 A reported entity is a unit of observation measured by the Attester (the HSM).
 In this specification, there are three types of entities defined:
 - Platform Entity : An entity that reports attributes about the platform, itself.
+A PKIX Attestation MAY contain only one Platform Entity.
 - Key Entity : An entity that represents a single cryptographic key found in a HSM ad its associated attributes.
+A PKIX Attestation MAY contain one or more Key Entities.
 - Transaction Entity : An entity reporting attributes observed from the request itself.
+A PKIX Attestation MAY contain only one Transaction Entity.

 A reported entity is composed of an Object Identifier (OID), specifying the entity type, and a sequence of reported attributes associated with the entity.